EventHopper/EHFlutter/README.md

 - }
 ```

-Ternary Operators are great for widget trees and can simplify code.
+>Ternary Operators are great for widget trees and can simplify code.
 However, please also note that it is important to ensure good formatting to maintain ternary operator code readability:<br>
 <p align="center">
 <img src="./docs/thecaseforternaryoperator.PNG" alt="drawing" width="600"/>
+<em><br><a href="https://dev.to/shreyasminocha/what-do-you-think-about-the-ternary-operator-5ajg">comment on ternary operators</a></em>
 </p>